 Contact With the Other Parent

 Children should always have the right to contact the other parent via phone, email, Skype, etc. Prohibiting contact with the other parent can result in charges of parental alienation.
 As such, make sure that your child has up-to-date contact information for the other parent.
-Facilitating open communication channels tends to “virtual parenting” easier for both parents.
+Facilitating open communication channels tends to make “virtual parenting” easier for both parents.

 Be Prepared for Your Ex to Drop by

 The other parent could come to town for work, to care for family, or to see friends.
 Whatever the reason, your parenting plan may not require you to make your children available.
 However, it is advisable to allow them to drop in and see your children if both children and parents want to meet up.
 If you are not comfortable having them come to your home, it is always acceptable to arrange a public place to meet.

 US citizens can leave the country with a valid passport.
 Depending on the destination, no passport may be required.
 As with domestic travel, children will need a certified copy of a consent letter signed by both parents and a copy of the court order.

 Unless otherwise prohibited by the court, minor children in the US do not require the consent of both parents to travel abroad.
 However, they will need the appropriate documentation to leave and reenter the country.
 If you are concerned that your ex-spouse would attempt to take your child abroad and deny their return to the US, preventing foreign travel is something you should address in your long-distance parenting plan.